pydatadelhi/old_website_2/README.md

 ### :exclamation: Guideline

-This project use Vue.js v2 framework and It is highly recommended that you check out its docs (here](https://vuejs.org/v2/guide/).
+This project use Vue.js v2 framework and It is highly recommended that you check out its docs [here](https://vuejs.org/v2/guide/).
 Further, if you are short on time, to quickly get productive with this project, below are some details about how to work with this project.

-- **Root files**
+#### Root files**

 The root/entry file for the project can be found in the `./static` folder, it also consists of all the global files like index.css, plus its purpose is to store the static file like images etc.

-- **Working with .vue files.**
+#### **Working with .vue files.**

 In the folder `./src/components`, you will find most of the `.vue` files, they are the components for different pages, which you will understand from there name.
 Below is the basic structure of any `.vue` file.